Muluken-Zewge/EMMS/README.md

-This project aims to develope an app to digitalize the manual maintenance system in Hawassa University ICT Center.
+This project aims to develope an app to digitalize a manual maintenance system involving actors Admin, Technician and User/Client.
 The app utilizes Firebase Firestore for data storage and authentication and also incorporates a real-time chat feature.